Your articles on dedication are puzzling to me

 us,

-including me, for we are his people, and not the churches of
+including me, and not the churches of

 as wonderful in his eyes as we have been led to believe.
 (Prov.
 30:12) And the